codeforequity-at/botium-speech-processing/README.md

     > docker-compose --env-file .env.develop up

 Point your browser to http://127.0.0.1 to open the [Swagger UI](https://swagger.io/tools/swagger-ui/) and browse/use the API definition.

+### Slim Cloud-Specific Installation (Prebuilt Docker Images)

+For the major cloud providers there are additional docker-compose files.
+If using those, the installation is more slim, as there is only the *frontend*-service required.
+For instance, add your Azure subscription key and Azure region key to the file *docker-compose-azure.yml* and start the services:

+    > docker-compose -f docker-compose-azure.yml up -d

 ### Optional: Build Docker Images